B2. Operations

 Duration: approximately 50 minutes

 Form two teams of ten students and tell them that they are representing birds.
-If there are more than twenty students in the class, designate students to record the teams' findings.
+If there are more than twenty students in the class, designate students to be team recorders.

 Propose the following problem: